young55775/GeneTorch/README.md

 # Genefinder

+##### This project is to deal with large amount of Data in high-throughput suppressor screening and to predict suppressor genes.
+##### Users should follow the readme to input correct format of the files.
 # What is new in version 1.1.0

 ### 1. You can get rid of some annoying background variation by just removing them when 'filter'